Rebecca Leigh Longendyke

-Rebecca Leigh Longendyke (born July 21, 1996) is an American fashion model.
+Rebecca Leigh Longendyke (born July 15, 1996) is an American fashion model.
 She has appeared on the cover of Vogue Italia three times and on the cover of Vogue Paris once.

 Early life and education

 Longendyke, the middle child of three girls, was born and raised in the small town of Hurley, in the Hudson Valley of New York.
 She was scouted via Facebook by her mother agent, Model Partner, and did not begin modeling professionally until attending college at Binghamton University.
 Longendyke studied biomedical engineering, for which she earned her degree.

 Career

 While working as a waitress, Longendyke's test photos were chosen to be in a Saint Laurent campaign, alongside British-French singer Charlotte Gainsbourg and American supermodel Amber Valletta.
 Her first runway show was for the former Calvin Klein Collection label, and she walked for Saint Laurent, Chanel, and Valentino among others.
-In the 2019-2020 season, she walked in 58 shows, twice as many as her contemporaries, for brands including Vera Wang, Burberry, Ralph Lauren, Victoria Beckham, Prada, Givenchy, Louis Vuitton, Miu Miu, and Chloé.
+In the 2019-2020 season, she walked in 58 shows, for brands including Vera Wang, Burberry, Ralph Lauren, Victoria Beckham, Prada, Givenchy, Louis Vuitton, Miu Miu, and Chloé.

 Longendyke first appeared on the cover of Vogue Italia in January 2019 photographed by Craig McDean, and shortly after, appeared on the cover of i-D photographed by Alasdair McLellan.
 She has also appeared on the cover of Vogue Japan and Vogue Germany.
 Longendyke has appeared in campaigns for Louis Vuitton, Chanel, Celine, Michael Kors, Michael Kors Gorgeous Fragrance, Mango, Isabel Marant, Calvin Klein, Calvin Klein Euphoria Intense Fragrance, Prada, Chloé, Tod's, and Zara.

 Longendyke ranks on models.com's "Top 50" models list.